Non-Traditional Careers

 Helps girls considering a career in engineering.
 Be sure to check out the "Ask an Engineer" feature.

-This program is made possible with funds from the Carl D. Perkins IV Career and Technical Education Program
+Carl D. Perkins V Career and Technical Education Program